bfidatadigipres/transcoding/README.md

 FFmpeg - http://ffmpeg.org/
 FFprobe - https://ffmpeg.org/ffprobe.html

-To run the concurrent processes the scripts use GNU Parallel which will require installation (with dependencies of it's own that may include the following):
+To run the concurrent processes the scripts use GNU Parallel which will require installation (with dependencies of its own that may include the following):

     GNU parallel may also require: sysstat 12.2.0, libsensors 5-6.0, libsensors-config 3.6.0 available here http://archive.ubuntu.com/ubuntu/pool/main/l/lm-sensors/libsensors-config_3.6.0-2ubuntu1_all.deb